holbs/ToastShell/README.md

   - ToastShell.ps1
   - ToastShellInstall.cmd
   - ToastShellInstall.ps1
-- Using Task Scheduler, Microsoft Configuration Manager, Microsoft Intune, or another Remote Monitoring and Management tool deploy additional packages to use this framework to show notification.
+- Using Task Scheduler, Microsoft Configuration Manager, Microsoft Intune, or another Remote Monitoring and Management tool deploy additional packages to use this framework to show a notification
+## Examples
 There are three examples in the Examples folder
-  - Restart, to prompt the user to restart their workstation if it has not restarted for 7 or more days
+  - Restart, which prompts for a restart if the workstation has not restarted for 7 or more days
-  - Shutdown, to prompt the user to shutdown at a set time, with the option to cancel the shutdown if they are still working
+  - Shutdown, which prompts for a shutdown at a set time, with a scheduled shutdown 30 minutes later if not met
-  - Downloads, to prompt the user to review the contents of their downloads folder if it has items older than 30 days in
+  - Downloads, which prompts for the Downloads folder content to be cleaned where content is aged
 ## End User Experience
 In the restart scenario the end user will see a prompt as below